Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Results Comparative Analysis

 Our results suggest that MT models trained on multilingual datasets hold significant potential for improving GEC in low-resource languages.
 The ME scores further validate that the M2M100 model excels not only in automated metrics but also in human judgments, particularly in complex correction tasks.
+The lower accuracy of LLMs likely arises from their \textbf{\textit{lack of initial pre-training on Zarma and the use of quantization during training}}, which may impact performance due to limited computational resources in our low-resource setting.
+In contrast, M2M100 performed well despite these constraints. \textbf{We hypothesize} that in higher computational resource settings, \textbf{LLMs could outperform} all other methods, leveraging their capacity for nuanced language understanding when adequately pre-trained and resourced.

-To validate the reproducibility and robustness of our methods, we conducted additional experiments with Bambara—a language from a different linguistic family.
+Nonetheless, to validate the reproducibility and robustness of our methods, we conducted additional experiments with Bambara---a language from a different linguistic family.
 The results of this experiment are detailed in Section~\ref{more experiments}.